 The discernment process is designed to help you as a sending pastor become familiar with the strengths and weaknesses of the potential planter you’re working with.
 Each part of the process takes a look at different skill and character areas and provides resources as well as another set of eyes to help recognize where the church planter needs more training and development.

 As a part of our process, the potential planter takes a series of online assessments and begins working with their overseeing pastor to develop a path for growth.
-These assessments look at risk factors, spiritual gifts, spiritual formation, a 360° review, and overall church planting skill-set development.
+These assessments look at risk factors, spiritual gifts, spiritual formation, and overall church planting skill-set development.
 The results from these assessments are great material for a leadership and coaching conversations.

 The video below is a discussion of the entire process.